Datamuseum-DK/Q1-Emulator/docs/source/background/q1lite.rst

 =======

-To work with the Q1 it is important to understand that the Q1 operating system has no built-in commands.
+To work with the Q1 it is important to understand that the Q1 operating system (ROS) has no built-in commands.
 As far as I can tell, not a single one.

-All there is is keyboard input with some line editing support such as backspace, tab and delete.
+All there is is keyboard input with some line editing support such as backspace, tab and delete and a program loader.

 The user types in a command, which is interpreted as the name of a program located on one of the disks.
 This program is then loaded and